 Use A Microwave

-Place the chocolate chips in a medium-sized microwave-safe bowl and pop into the microwave for 30-second blasts, with a good stir between every blast, until completely smooth.
+Place the chocolate chips in a medium-sized microwave-safe bowl and pop them into the microwave for 30-second blasts, with a good stir between every blast, until completely smooth.

 Use A Double Boiler